sanmusen214/BAAH/README_dev.md

     Do not click or swipe in this hook.

 2. on_run(): defines what to do when perform the task.
+Please define every main operations of the task(including checking whether the task is completed)

     In this hook, I highly recommend using `Task.run_until()` instead of calling `click()` and `match()`.